onicrom/docker-jormungandr/README.md

 ## What's going on under the hood?

-A couple template files are pushed into the container so that we can easily build the configuration files needed to start the jormungandr node(s)
+A couple template files are pushed into the container to build configuration files:
 - config_node1.yaml: generic single node config
 - template_config_node.yaml: a template node config for any other nodes
 - template_secret.yaml: a template secrets file

-A couple of scripts are pushed into the container
+A couple of scripts are pushed into the container:
 - create_network.sh
 - start_network.sh